How I Learned to Manage Debt Wisely in America and Finally Achieve Financial Stability

 • Repeating the process with the next smallest debt

 As Dave Ramsey notes, "Winning small victories over debt helps you to win big victories over bigger debt."
 This method is particularly effective for those who need the motivation that comes with quick wins.
+I used this method.
+Seeing those small balances disappear kept me going.

 The Debt Avalanche Method Explained

-The Debt Avalanche method involves:
+The Debt Avalanche method involves:🔻

 1. Identifying all debts and their corresponding interest rates